hubverse-org/hubVis/README.md

 > Before plotting, the data might require some preparation (filtering, etc.).
 > These step is skipped in this example, please consult the
-> "Plot Model Projections Output" vignette contains in this package for complete
+> "Plot Model Projections Output" vignette contained in this package for complete
 > examples.

 ```r